-Most people consider the first day of spring to be the Spring Equinox, which is today!
-This is because, astronomically, the sun is directly overhead of the Equator as the Earth`s tilt begins to point the northern hemisphere towards the sun.
+Most people consider the first day of spring to be the Spring Equinox, which will start this year at 6:45 p.m.
+EDT, March 20th.
+This is because, astronomically speaking, the sun is directly overhead of the Equator as the Earth`s tilt begins to point the northern hemisphere towards the sun.

-As the earth rotates around the sun, at different times of the year the sun will be situated directly overhead at mid-day.
-The Vernal (Spring) Equinox, is the day the sun is again highest in the sky at noon over the equator as the apex progresses north.
-The day the sun is straight up at noon over the Tropic of Cancer and Capricorn (23.5 degrees N and S latitude) are the summer and winter solstices, respectively.
+As the earth rotates around the Sun, the Sun will be situated directly overhead at mid-day at different times of the year.
+The Vernal (Spring) Equinox is the day the Sun is again highest in the sky at noon over the equator as the apex progresses north.
+The day the Sun is straight up at noon over the Tropic of Cancer and Capricorn (23.5 degrees N and S latitude) are the summer and winter solstices, respectively.

 Many refer to Astronomical Spring on March 20, as the first "official" day of spring.
-Most meteorologists will argue that spring begins several weeks before, if not longer.
+Most meteorologists, except for this year across the East and Midwest, will argue that spring begins a few weeks before, on March 1st.

 A second reason is that weather-wise, it makes more sense around the globe.
 In spring, mild surges of air from the south are becoming a regular occurrence and severe weather threats begin to kick in by March 1.
 The heat of summer has been experienced in most areas across the country by June 1 and the heat of summer is waning by September 1.

 for your mobile device and desktop computer for real-time observations, forecasts for 2.6 million cities, and the most advanced warnings to severe weather.
 Follow us on Twitter

 Story image: Spring Crocus in Chapel Hill, N.C., submitted by WeatherBug user C. Christopher.